Nonlinear Weak Lensing reconstruction for Galaxy Clusters: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for valuable suggestions and helpful comments.
 We thank Pengjie Zhang for useful suggestions.
 We sincerely thank Carlo Giocoli, Tian-Xiang Mao for helpful discussions on the simulation setup.
-This work is supported by the National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801), and the Fundamental Research Funds for the Central Universities.
 YS acknowledges the support from NSFC Grant No. 12503004.
+This work is also supported by the National Key R\&D Program of China (2023YFA1607800, 2023YFA1607801), and the Fundamental Research Funds for the Central Universities.
 This work made use of the Gravity Supercomputer at the Department of Astronomy, Shanghai Jiao Tong University.
-We also acknowledge the use of the following software packages: \texttt{GLAFIC} \citep{Oguri10}, \texttt{Lenstool} \citep{Kneib2011}. \\
+We also acknowledge the use of the following software packages: \texttt{GLAFIC} \cite{Oguri10, Oguri_21}, \texttt{Lenstool} \cite{Kneib2011, Jullo_07}. \\